 For four decades and more, hotels and resorts of every size and type have been nudging up Baja's ragged east coast, built on cliffs overlooking the Sea of Cortez.
 Even the cheapest have pools and beach access.
-But exclusive five-star resorts like the Esperanza, Auberge Collection Resort, on 17 carefully manicured acres, are a horse of a different color.
+But exclusive five-star resorts like the Esperanza-Auberge, on 17 carefully manicured acres, are a horse of a different color.

 Checked in at the gate, you enter a private village, clusters of buildings connected by winding paths and framed by flowering bushes and leafy trees.
-Some are condominiums owned by residents or time-share owners, mostly Americans, called "club" members.
+Some are condominiums owned by residents or timeshare owners, mostly Americans, called "club" members.
 Others are ordinary hotel rooms.

-For some guests, a brisk walk through the Esperanza's gardens and an open-air lunch at La Palapa makes the day.
-But for others it's all about fun-in-the-sun, from swimming pools to beach-side bars, and cooking classes to golf courses and pickleball courts.
+For some guests, a brisk walk through the Esperanza's gardens and an openair lunch at La Palapa make the day.
+But for others it's all about fun in the sun, from swimming pools to beachside bars, cooking classes, golf courses and pickleball courts.
 You're as likely to meet a Hollywood celebrity as a lawyer from Indiana.

 Eager to explore, we woke up early and jogged for a half-hour before Eric arrived with a rental car.
-Heading for Cabos' signature feature, El Arco, at its own Land's End, we walked along the water's edge, then drove downtown, noting the older buildings and looking for new ones in the neighborhood, said to be a favorite with Gen Z tourists.
+Heading for Los Cabos' signature feature, El Arco, at its own Land's End, we walked along the water's edge, then drove downtown, noting the older buildings and looking for new ones in the neighborhood, said to be a favorite with Gen Z tourists.

-Passing the Nick-San restaurant, in its 29th year, we spotted the owner, Angel Carbajal, who remembered us.
-Invited back for dinner, we all sat down together to sample Nick-San's signature meal: delicious Japanese-sized bites of fish, shrimp, chicken or vegetables, flavored by Mexican spices and secret sauces.
+Passing the Niko-San restaurant, in its 29th year, we spotted the owner, Angel Carbajal, who remembered us.
+Invited back for dinner, we all sat down together to sample Niko-San's signature meal: delicious Japanese-sized bites of fish, shrimp, chicken or vegetables, flavored by Mexican spices and secret sauces.